 3. The User is responsible for all damage (other than fair wear and tear) to the Family Centre or any of the church’s fixtures and fittings or equipment which is occasioned in whatever way by the use of the Family Centre.

 4. The Family Centre may only be used by the organisation and for the purpose and during the period indicated on the application submitted to the church, and the activity taking place is compatible with Christian ethics, and does not promote another religion.

 6. The User agrees that the church accepts no responsibility for injury or loss to person or property arising out of the use of the Family Centre apart from such injury or loss which arises from the church’s responsibility for the general maintenance of the Family Centre and the User will keep the church indemnified against any claims for which the church is not responsible.
 The User is responsible for having their own public liability insurance, and if they work with children and/or vulnerable adults, having their own Safeguarding policy and undertaking their own DBS checks.
-The User is responsible for supervising any children present, both in the lobby, kitchen and the room(s) hired.
+The User is responsible for supervising any children present, both in the lobby, kitchen and the room(s) hired and the car park.

 7. The User has a responsibility to notify the church of any defect in the Family Centre or in any of the church’s furniture or other equipment in the Family Centre.

 8. The User will comply with the provisions of the church’s Health and Safety Policy and will ensure that all those using the Family Centre are aware of the appropriate safety procedures.
 In particular, it is important that no more than 98 people are in the large room and no more than 48 in the small room (although we think that 50 and 25 are the more comfortable capacities of each room).
 Also chairs are stacked no more than 8 high, and all stacks of chairs face the wall.

 9. The User will ensure that no consumption of alcohol, no smoking, no watching of TV programmes (on equipment plugged into the mains - including use of iPlayer) takes place in the Family Centre